github/docs/content/actions/learn-github-actions/managing-complex-workflows.md

 ---
 title: Managing complex workflows
 shortTitle: Managing complex workflows
-intro: 'This guide shows you how to use the advanced features of {% data variables.product.prodname_actions %}, with secret management, dependent jobs, caching, build matrices,{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@3.0" or currentVersion == "github-ae@latest" %} environments,{% endif %} and labels.'
+intro: 'This guide shows you how to use the advanced features of {% data variables.product.prodname_actions %}, with secret management, dependent jobs, caching, build matrices,{% ifversion fpt or ghes > 3.0 or ghae %} environments,{% endif %} and labels.'
 versions:
-  free-pro-team: '*'
+  fpt: '*'
-  enterprise-server: '>=2.22'
+  ghes: '>=2.22'
-  github-ae: '*'
+  ghae: '*'
 type: how_to
 topics:
   - Workflows